American country singer/songwriter, born April 11, in Statesville, North Carolina.

 User-contributed text is available under the Creative Commons By-SA License and may also be available under the GNU FDL.

-Jim Lauderdale is a musician & singer-songwriter who performs bluegrass and country music.
-He has recorded since 1986 and has released nineteen studio albums.
-Artists who have recorded his material include George Strait and Patty Loveless.
+James Russell "Jim" Lauderdale (born April 11, 1957) is an American singer, songwriter and musician who performs bluegrass, country music, and Americana.
+He has recorded since 1986 and has released twenty-one studio albums.
+Artists who have recorded his material include George Strait, Elvis Costello, Blake Shelton, the Dixie Chicks, Vince Gill and Patty Loveless.